orlin/npm-interlink/README.md

 1. quickly setup a bunch of modules for local development or experimentation (install or link)
 2. link a bunch of modules among themselves, without having to remember the interdependencies
 3. relink the same modules in another context, e.g. because `nvm` links modules per node version
-4. easily link the modules incrementally, just rerun it and new modules get linked, linked to
+4. easily link the modules incrementally, just rerun it and new modules get linked / interlinked

 ## How